I-405 (I-5 to SR-55)

 Project Overview

-Currently in the Project Approval/Environmental Document (PA/ED) phase, commonly referred to as the environmental study phase, OCTA and Caltrans have studied the potential benefits and effects of adding one or two general-purpose lanes in each direction, adding auxiliary lanes and making various operational improvements.
-The environmental study phase was completed in 2018.
+In 2018, OCTA and Caltrans studied the potential benefits and effects of adding one or two general-purpose lanes in each direction, adding auxiliary lanes and making various operational improvements.
+A Preferred Alternative was selected.
+The environmental study phase, also called the Project Approval/Environmental Document (PA/ED) phase, has been completed.

 About the Project Area